 - Ability to receive measurement data, location information from a Target UE.

 - Ability to provide assistance data to a Target UE).

+- Ability to coordinate and schedule resource, determine Ranging/SL Position method and calculate the location of the Target UE

 NOTE: RSPP, measurement data, reference information and assistance data are for RAN WGs to define.